If you're into fashion, you've probably heard about the concept of "investment dressing."

 - Indie Lee Squalane Facial Oil: Squalane is my favourite oil, and Indie Lee's is my favourite version of it (derived from olives).
 It's extremely stable, lightweight and fast-absorbing.

 - Drunk Elephant Virgin Marula Luxury Oil: For drier skin, marula oil is a good choice.
-It's a slightly thicker oil, and a little goes a long way.
+It's a thicker oil, and a little goes a long way.

 - Herbivore Orchid Facial Oil: If you're after an oil blend, this combo of coconut, camellia, jojoba and squalane oils is both hydrating and lightweight.